theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/xtract-universal-news.md

     ---

     We are aware of the issue surrounding the [SAP Note 3255746](https://me.sap.com/notesLatestChanges/0003255746/E/diff).
-For information on how we handle this matter, contact our sales team at [sales@theobald-software.com](mailto:sales@theobald-software.com).
+For information on how to handle this matter, contact our sales team at [sales@theobald-software.com](mailto:sales@theobald-software.com).

     ---